Common dwarf mongoose: Behaviour and ecology

 The common dwarf mongoose is a diurnal animal.
-Dwarf mongooses are territorial, and each group uses an area of approximately 30-60 hectares (depending on the type of habitat).
-They sleep at night in disused termite mounds, although they occasionally use piles of stones, hollow trees, etc. The mongooses mark their territory with anal gland and cheek gland secretions and latrines.
-Territories often overlap slightly, which can lead to confrontations between different groups, with the larger group tending to win.

-The main predators of dwarf mongoose are predatory birds such as raptors and marabou storks, reptiles such as snakes and monitor lizards, and other carnivorous mammals such as jackals and larger mongooses.
+The main predators of dwarf mongoose are predatory birds such as raptors and marabou storks, reptiles such as snakes and monitor lizards, and other carnivorous mammals such as jackals and Egyptian mongooses.

 A mutualistic relationship has evolved between the dwarf mongoose and hornbills, in which hornbills seek out the mongooses in order for the two species to forage together, and to warn each other of nearby birds of prey and other predators.

 Social structure

 It is a social animal, with an average group size of twelve individuals, but larger packs can exceed thirty members.
 Packs are organized around a strict hierarchy, with females holding higher positions than males within each age class.
 Each pack is structured around a single breeding pair, the breeding female of which holds the highest social position while her mate holds the second highest.
 Younger members and immigrant individuals do not typically reproduce, but instead care for and feed juveniles.
 Other females may reproduce during good conditions, but their litters rarely survive to adulthood.
 The breeding pair of a dwarf mongoose colony is given priority access to food and protection from subordinate members, and rarely has to defend against predators.
 The breeding male is most often responsible for suppressing reproduction among other colony members by confronting them directly when this is attempted, typically with a low-intensity threat posture, which causes the pair to cease their attempted reproduction and retreat.
 The female of the pair often grooms the alpha male afterwards as an appeasement behavior.

-Dispersal and the funding of new packs are relatively rare, and group splits occur most often when the dominant female dies.
+Dispersal and the founding of new packs are relatively rare, and group splits occur most often when the dominant female dies.
 Non-breeders occasionally transfer between different packs, typically at their second or third year of age and during the rain season, which can result in their obtaining a shorter "queue" for becoming part of the breeding pair of the new pack.